thisishuey/Cherry/README.md

 You can also utilize Bootstrap's build in form classes by passing them in the FormHelper `create` method instead.

 * For example: `<?php echo $this->Form->create('User', array('cherry' => 'form-horizontal')); ?>`

 In most cases you will create form elements just like you would with CakePHP's default FormHelper, Cherry's FormHelper will take care of making the default elements compatible with Bootstrap.

+### Cherry Html Helper

+The CherryHtmlHelper was built to take advantage of Bootstrap's element classes.

+To add the class 'img-responsive' to images loaded with the CakePHP Image Helper all you need to do is add `'cherry' = true` to the Image helper options array

+* For example: `<?php echo $this->Html->image('image.jpg', array('cherry' => true)); ?>`

 ## Bootstrap Modal Functions